danielbeGIT/danielbeGIT/README.md

 <h1 align="center">Hi, I'm Daniel Be! 👋</h1>

-- 🥅 Goals: Become a full time front end developer
+- 🥅 Goals: Become a full-time Frontend developer
 - 🙌 All feedback is good feedback

 Currently applying for internship: